 Detective Jason Anazagasty

-Chief of Patrol Rodney Harrison
+Chief Rodney Harrison

 Options is a three-day program in which Police Officers and young people work together to develop conflict resolution and emotional intelligence skills.
 The program is designed to encourage dialogue with Police Officers and incorporate youth into Neighborhood Policing.